sandip4n/gem5-support-package/README.md

 ```

 This [archive](https://github.com/power-gem5/gem5-support-package/raw/master/gem5-support-package.7z) contains a compiled linux kernel image with a built in initramfs shell, image of the firmware along with it's respective objdump and a minimal device tree blob.
+Everthing is organised in the same directory hierarchy shown above.

 To execute the full system mode in `fast` mode.
 ```